builders/minjour/README.md

 >
 > An example: if you feel depressed and unmotivated, you have two choices:
 >
-> (1) do nothing and feel overwhelmed with the complexity of your OS (and hope it will just miraculously fix itself), or
+> 1. do nothing and feel overwhelmed with the complexity of your OS (and hope it will just miraculously fix itself), or
 >
-> (2) simply run another “app”, such as engaging in physical exercise or meditation (which are scientifically proven to have a positive impact on our mood).
+> 2. simply run another “app”, such as engaging in [physical exercise](https://www.cambridge.org/core/journals/public-health-nutrition/article/influence-of-physical-activity-on-mental-wellbeing/3C363AEECE5C8CAC490A585BA29E6BF8) or [meditation](https://www.psychologytoday.com/us/blog/feeling-it/201309/20-scientific-reasons-start-meditating-today) (which are scientifically proven to have a positive impact on our mood).
 >
-> Now, although this sounds great in theory, the problem with this approach is that most of us will only engage in activities such as exercise and meditation after we feel better, rather than in order to feel better.
+> Now, although this sounds great in theory, the problem with this approach is that most of us will only engage in activities such as exercise and meditation *after* we feel better, rather than *in order to* feel better.
 >
 > This was it.
 I knew my problem, and I had a solution.
 In order to make it work, I just had to find a way to run those apps whenever my OS was facing a crisis.
 I needed a good UI to put those apps right in front of me when I needed them.
 >